AdobeDocs/workfront.en/help/workfront-basics/updating-work-items-and-viewing-updates/reply-to-updates.md

 1. Click `Reply,`enter your reply, then click `Reply`.

-### Add an update to an object outside of `Workfront`
+### Add an update to an object outside of Workfront

-When you receive a `Workfront` email notification, you can quickly add an update to the communication thread without logging in to `Workfront`.
+When you receive a Workfront email notification, you can quickly add an update to the communication thread without logging in to Workfront.

-To add an update to a `Workfront` email:
+To add an update to a Workfront email:

-1. From your email application, open the `Workfront` email to which you want to respond, then open a reply email window.
+1. From your email application, open the Workfront email to which you want to respond, then open a reply email window.
 1. Type your update.
    Attachments are not permitted, and any Rich Text formatting applied to an update in an email does not display on the update when viewed in the Updates tab.
 1. Click `Send`.